CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 # CSE321_project2_mnelyubo_main.cpp:
 This program takes inputs from a 4x4 matrix keypad to control a timer.
-The timer mode and input/remaining time are output to a connected LCD (WIP).
+Timer mode-based text and input/remaining time are output to a connected LCD.

 The timer is configured to have the following four modes:
 - Input Mode